 👋 Introduction

-A few years ago I switched my main work machine from Windows to Mac – despite the reliance I have on SQL Server to run our application (Well, there’s also the dev-only H2 database, but even then I knew that wouldn’t fly due to some of the ‘subtle’ differences).
+A few years ago I switched my main work machine from Windows to Mac – despite the reliance I have on SQL Server to run our application (Well, there’s also the dev-only H2 database, but even then I knew that would not fly due to some ‘subtle’ differences).

 🐳 Installing Docker